Thakay/Thakay/README.md

 ### Welcome 🙋‍♂️

 - Cloud Native is interesting to me.
-- Golang is some cool abstraction layer.
+- Golang is good, c# is better than java! :wink: